AgathiyanChe/Basics-BigData/Readme.md

 ```
 > Remember to use `Location` when a tables should be created in a specific directory

-If the user wants to explore the tables in the current database: `SHOW TABLES`.
-Sometimes users wants to see
-information about tables, users can use `DESCRIBE tableName` or `DESCRIBE FORMATTED tableName`.
+If you want to explore the tables, you have different options:
+- `SHOW TABLES`
+- `DESCRIBE`
+- `DESCRIBE FORMATTED`
+- `SHOW CREATE TABLE`

 Add data in tables uploading the info in the HDFS directory:
 ```bash